pepperfm/docs.pepperfm.com/content/index.md

 ::u-page-section
 #title
-Packages that will make your Laravel application better
+Packages that will make your :br Laravel application better

 #features
   :::u-page-feature